 4.12 Evaluation of Faculty

-4.12.1 Confidentiality
+4.12.1 CONFIDENTIALITY

 4.12.2.1 TEACHING

-Teaching is interpreted in its broadest sense to include academic guidance and intellectual motivation as well as classroom, laboratory, and studio instruction.
+Teaching is interpreted in its broadest sense to include academic guidance and intellectual motivation as well as classroom, laboratory, clinical, and studio instruction.

 4.12.2.1.1 Advising Students

 Academic advising is an important faculty responsibility.
-An advisor helps students:

 4.12.2.2 SCHOLARLY RESEARCH AND CREATIVE WORK